Spanning the Operational Space: How to Select Use Cases and Mission Threads

 Understand the level of operation that is being examined.
 Put the particular use case in context across the full spectrum of operations.

 Solicit tools to help with use case/mission thread creation, management, and use.
-There are a variety of commercial and government tools to help capture the use case actors, scripts, and actions.
+A variety of commercial and government tools can help capture the use case actors, scripts, and actions.
 There are also tools to capture the results of these activities from modeling and simulations or operator-driven exercises/experiments.
 Remember, it is not about the tool but about the process.

 Share use cases and mission threads with others.
-Given the relatively wide perspective and encompassing value of use cases and mission threads across the system engineering life cycle, there is value in employing use cases/mission threads in multiple system engineering activities.
+Given the relatively wide perspective and encompassing value of use cases and mission threads across the systems engineering life cycle, there is value in employing use cases/mission threads in multiple systems engineering activities.

 Don't believe that you have the greatest use cases/mission threads in the world.
 You probably don't, but you probably do have important pieces of the overall puzzle and value; share use cases and mission threads to increase the overall value of capabilities to the end users.

 An important part of using use cases and mission threads is the results you get from architectures, testing, experiments, and exercises.
 Be sure to make your results very visible.
-A lot of time is used in capturing and assessing the use case data and parameters.
-Make your analysis visible to others to use in exercises (perhaps physical exercises), models and simulations, etc. Seek out and contribute to use case/mission thread data repositories so your work can be used and reused across the system engineering life cycle.
+Capturing and assessing the use case data and parameters take significant time.
+Make your analysis visible to others to use in exercises (perhaps physical exercises), models and simulations, etc. Seek out and contribute to use case/mission thread data repositories so your work can be used and reused across the systems engineering life cycle.

 Remember to document.
 It is especially important to know who vetted your descriptions, what the scope of the analysis was, and who the user was.
 It is also important to provide references to any MITRE document that illuminates your work.
 Documentation is especially important when discussions occur later about scope.

-- Armour, Frank and Granville Miller, 2000, Advanced Use Case Modeling: Software Systems, Addison-Wesley Professional.
+Armour, F., and G. Miller, 2000, Advanced Use Case Modeling: Software Systems, Addison-Wesley Professional.

-- Denney, Richard, 2005, Succeeding with Use Cases: Working Smart to Deliver Quality, Addison-Wesley Professional.
+Denney, R., 2005, Succeeding with Use Cases: Working Smart to Deliver Quality, Addison-Wesley Professional.

-- Department of Defense, 16 July 2008, DoD Instruction 5200.39, Critical Program Information (CPI) Protection Within the Department of Defense.
+Department of Defense, May 28, 2015, DoD Instruction 5200.39, Critical Program Information (CPI) Identification and Protection Within Research, Development, Test, and Evaluation (RDT&E).

-- Gottesdiener, Ellen, June 2002, "Top Ten Ways Project Teams Misuse Use Cases—and How to Correct Them, Part I: Content and Style Issues," The Rational Edge.
+Gottesdiener, E., June 2002, "Top Ten Ways Project Teams Misuse Use Cases—and How to Correct Them, Part I: Content and Style Issues," The Rational Edge.

-- Jacobson, Ivan, 1992, Object-Oriented Software Engineering, Addison-Wesley Professional.
+Jacobson, I., 1992, Object-Oriented Software Engineering: A Use Case Driven Approach, Addison-Wesley Professional.

-- Liddle, Stephen, 13 October 2009, Comment on "Stake holders for use case specifications," BYU Island, ISYS Core.
+Liddle, S., October 13, 2009, Comment on "Stakeholders for use case specifications," BYU Island, ISYS Core.

-- Software Engineering Institute, "Evaluating System of Systems Architectures: Mission Thread Workshop," viewed December 2009.
+Software Engineering Institute, "Evaluating System of Systems Architectures: Mission Thread Workshop," accessed December 2009.